Camber Energy Inc (CEI): A Technical Analysis - News Heater

 CEI’s Market Performance

-Camber Energy Inc (CEI) has seen a -21.56% fall in stock performance for the week, with a -46.21% decline in the past month and a -66.07% plunge in the past quarter.
-The volatility ratio for the week is 10.27%, and the volatility levels for the past 30 days are at 9.15% for CEI.
-The simple moving average for the past 20 days is -30.10% for CEI’s stock, with a -83.03% simple moving average for the past 200 days.
+Camber Energy Inc (CEI) has experienced a 26.11% rise in stock performance for the past week, with a -13.95% drop in the past month, and a -56.89% drop in the past quarter.
+The volatility ratio for the week is 24.81%, and the volatility levels for the past 30 days are at 13.10% for CEI.
+The simple moving average for the last 20 days is -0.43% for CEI’s stock, with a simple moving average of -76.40% for the last 200 days.

-During the last 5 trading sessions, CEI fell by -19.96%, which changed the moving average for the period of 200-days by -94.74% in comparison to the 20-day moving average, which settled at $0.3062.
-In addition, Camber Energy Inc saw -89.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CEI rose by +26.11%, which changed the moving average for the period of 200-days by -94.59% in comparison to the 20-day moving average, which settled at $0.2890.
+In addition, Camber Energy Inc saw -85.65% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CEI